mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Cleon kept a close eye on the family business but appointed his Uncle Aldin as chief executive officer to perform the day-to-day management of the company.
-During Cleon’s first year as president of the Grand Senate, the Syleans began to actively recruit more worlds to the Federation.
+During Cleon's first year as president of the Grand Senate, the Syleans began to actively recruit more worlds to the Federation.
 The recruitment drive was anchored by Vland, which committed its worlds.
-Stronger diplomatic and trade ties between Sylea and Vland had been developing for centuries and Cleon’s presence and scholarly work at the AAB was the decisive factor in the Vilani decision to join.
+Stronger diplomatic and trade ties between Sylea and Vland had been developing for centuries and Cleon's presence and scholarly work at the AAB was the decisive factor in the Vilani decision to join.
 In a public statement on Sylea, Cleon expressed his gratitude for